curl/everything-curl/http-cookies.md

 time is called a "session cookie" and is meant to live for the duration of the "session" but not longer.
 A session in this aspect is typically thought to be the life time of the browser used to manoeuvre a site.
-When you close the browser you end your session.
+When you close the browser, you end your session.
 Doing HTTP operations with a command line client that supports cookies of course then begs the question when a session really ends...